davidseek/bitrise-step-bugsnag-dsym-uploader/README.md

 # Bugsnag DSYM Uploader

+If you upload your builds to iTunes Connect, Bugsnag will not be able to show you any code hints on your crashes due to missing DSYM files.
+This step fixes that issue by upload the generated DSYM automatically before deploying the build to iTunes Connect.

+The installation is simple:

-The connection is created automatically.
-Add the step after Xcode Archive step and before Deploy to iTunes step.
+- add the step after the "Xcode Archive & Export for iOS" step and before the "Deploy to iTunes Connect..." step.

 ## How to use this Step